 01

-Projects, tests, formatting, linting, profiling, and benchmarks are already part of the repo workflow.
+Projects, tests, formatting, linting, profiling, and benchmarks are already part of the core command surface.

 02

-Arden targets LLVM directly and keeps the surface biased toward practical systems work over unnecessary abstraction.
+Arden compiles to native binaries and keeps the language biased toward practical systems work over unnecessary abstraction.

 03